luispabon/sway-ubuntu/README.md

 Debs:

-  * wayland-protocols 1.23  (required for wlroots > 0.14.1 and sway > 1.7)
+  * none

 Deb rebuilds:
-  * GTK 3.24.30 with Firefox fixes
+  * none

 ## How about older Ubuntus?

 There are (unmaintained) branches of this project for earlier versions of Ubuntu.
-They won't receive any fixes, but if you want to use them and want to send PRs with fixes these are welcome.
+They won't receive any fixes,, but if you want to use them and want to send PRs with fixes these are welcome.

+I usually switch to the next ubuntu a few weeks before release, so typically old branches will have the very latest versions of the apps that are physically compilable given the libraries available.

 ## How about the next (still in dev) version of Ubuntu

 No reason it won't work.
-The [debs](debs) files might pose a problem though as they won't be needed beyond Ubuntu 21.10 so make sure you tweak the Makefile not to install them.
+The [debs](debs) files (if any) might pose a problem though as they are typically backported from the next Ubuntu version intu the current when needed, and won't be needed on the next version, so make sure you tweak the Makefile not to install them.
 The section below on ARM says how to do this (don't follow the instructions on the `.env` file though).

 ## How about arm (eg Raspberri PI)

-Unfortunately, for sway 1.7 we need a newer version of libwayland (1.20 instead of 1.19).
-Those packages are on the `debs` folder, but unfortunately they're amd64.

-If you're on arm, check out this repo at revision ea976377e001c300a4eeed547813e1591bf27317, which will be able to build an earlier version of sway and wlroots, close to 0.15 and 1.7 respectively.
+Should currently work, no binary packages are installed from this repo at the time of writing this.

 # Prepare your system's environment